yaogara/yaogara-ark/content/plants/desmodium-gangeticum.md

 ---

 ## Abstract
 Desmodium gangeticum (Bora Bora) is a perennial herb or subshrub of Fabaceae with a primary range in South and Southeast Asia and a secondary history of cultivation and use in parts of the Western Amazon.
 Across traditions, it is recognized for detoxifying and restorative properties, with particular emphasis on hepatic (liver) support in plant-based dietary regimens, or “dietas.”
-In Amazonian ethnomedical contexts, Bora Bora is administered to bolster the liver’s capacity to process dietary and phytochemical loads associated with other teacher plants, including the strong emetic properties encountered in [[Ayahuasca]] rituals.
+In Amazonian ethnomedical contexts, Bora Bora is administered to bolster the liver’s capacity to process dietary and phytochemical loads associated with other teacher plants, including the strong emetic properties encountered in [[preparations/ayahuasca]] rituals.
 This review synthesizes classification, morphology, distribution, ethnobotanical practice, phytochemistry, pharmacological mechanisms, and sustainability concerns.
 Emphasis is placed on compounds associated with hepatoprotection, antioxidant defense, and inflammation modulation, traditional preparation methods, and considerations for ethical research and biocultural rights.

 ---